by Elise Bowerman

 Yoga Mat Carrier

 This will make all the difference in savasana or restorative practices.
 Plus, use it after a long day to get relief from working so hard.
-Nolava Designs Store makes a lovely lavender eye pillow including a travel case!
 Bring to your next yoga class and I bet you will feel even more rejuvenated.

 Some find a yoga wheel as a welcomed relief to back pain, while others enjoy the assistance to make back-bending more achievable.
-Choosing a size to start with is easy with UpCircleSeven Yoga's wheel set of three (~$91), or purchase the standard size wheel (~$37).
+This will likely be used more at home.